No, New York Times, I Will Not Give President Trump “a Chance”

-Since yesterday, I've been unable to eat or sleep, and I've been fielding angry, shocked texts from my friends across the country and my female relatives.
-I'm in Beckett mode here, as I'm sure many of us are: I can't go on.
-I'll go on.
+Since last Tuesday, I’ve been struggling to eat or sleep, and fielding angry, shocked texts from my family and friends across the country.
+I’m in Beckett mode here, as I’m sure many of us are: I can’t go on.
+I’ll go on.

 So yeah, it was a shitty night.